The Challenges of Trace-Driven Wi-Fi Emulation: Saturator over Wi-Fi

 In this section, we showcase the limitations of Saturator for Wi-Fi.
-Given that Wi-Fi's queuing mechanism and medium access control are different than that of Cellular, we study the impact of these two features on the Saturator's ability to accurately record Wi-Fi traces.
-First, we evaluated Saturator's ability to saturate the Wi-Fi link without any concurrent traffic, a setup that closely resembles Cellular links.
-Next, we evaluated the behaviour of Saturator when we introduced concurrent UDP and TCP traffic on the Wi-Fi link.
-Finally, we looked at the impact of saturating both the Wi-Fi uplink and downlink simultaneously.
+Given that Wi-Fi's queuing mechanism and medium access control are different from that of Cellular, we study the impact of these two features on Saturator's ability to accurately record Wi-Fi traces.
+First, we evaluate Saturator's ability to saturate the Wi-Fi link without any concurrent traffic, a set-up that closely resembles Cellular links.
+Next, we evaluate the behavior of Saturator when we introduce concurrent UDP and TCP traffic on the Wi-Fi link.
+Finally, we look at the impact of saturating both the Wi-Fi uplink and downlink simultaneously.